Mitgliederverwaltung am Laptop

 Everything you need to know

-You would like to know what advantages our club software has, especially for medium-sized and large clubs, and how you can use it in your own club?
+Would you like to know what advantages club software has, especially for medium-sized and large clubs, and how you can use it in your own club?
 This video answers your questions.

 A member administration forms a strong basis.
 It then depends on how you sensibly combine them with other requirements from your club.
-The following links can be useful and exist with Vereinsplaner:
+The following links can be useful and exist within the Vereinsplaner:

 Here again, it depends on what your club really needs and what is essential for you.
 Not all club software covers all functionality to the same extent.
 Outline your existing processes on a white sheet of paper and prioritize requirements in “must-have” and “nice-to-have”.